 Parameter Description recovery_window_compliance This setting specifies for each database a range of backups that will not be deleted.
-These backups must not use more than disk_reserved_space bytes of storage, and if they do, new backups will be rejected until those backups age out of the range.
-Specify the window as any valid INTERVAL DAY TO SECOND expression, such as INTERVAL '4' HOUR (4 hours). keep_compliance This setting prevents someone from using RMAN CHANGE command to shrink the "keep until time" specified for an archival backup.
+These backups must not use more than disk_reserved_space bytes of storage, and if they do, new backups will be rejected until those backups age out of the range. "filling disk_reserved_space" should be "filling disk_reserved_space with compliance protected backups" Specify the window as any valid INTERVAL DAY TO SECOND expression, such as INTERVAL '4' HOUR (4 hours). keep_compliance This setting prevents someone from using RMAN CHANGE command to shrink the "keep until time" specified for an archival backup.
 YES means the "keep until time" for an archival backup may not be modified by the RMAN CHANGE command.
 If KEEP_COMPLIANCE is active, KEEP FOREVER backups will never be deleted.
 NO means the "keep until time" for an archival backup may be modified by the RMAN CHANGE command.
-NO is the default. max_reserved_space This parameter is the maximum disk_reserved_space permitted for each database supported by the protection policy The format of this value is a character string that must contain a number consisting only of the characters 0-9, followed optionally by one of the following unit specifiers: K: Kilobytes M: Megabytes G: Gigabytes T: Terabytes If no unit is specified, then Recovery Appliance interprets the value as a number of bytes.
-If max_reserved_space is specified as NULL, the disk_reserved_space setting for databases will not be restricted except that the sum of the reserved spaces for all databases must fit within the storage location. comments Optional user supplied comment describing reason for executing this command.
+NO is the default. comments Optional user supplied comment describing reason for executing this command. max_reserved_space This parameter is the maximum disk_reserved_space permitte for each database individually that is supported by the protection policy The format of this value is a character string that must contain a number consisting only of the characters $0-9$ , followed optionally by one of the following unit specifiers: K: Kilobytes M: Megabytes G: Gigabytes T: Terabytes If no unit is specified, then Recovery Appliance interprets the value as a number of bytes.
+If max reserved space is specified as NULL, the disk_reserved_space setting for the databases will not be contrained except by the restriction tha the sum of the reserved spaces for all databases must fit within the storage location. secure_mode Determines whether backups stored on the Recovery Appliance must be encrypted. $\tt YES$ means that only encrypted backup and redo are accepted by the Recovery Appliance.
+NO means unencrypted backups are allowed to be stored on the Recovery Appliance.
+NO is the default. level0_refresh If specified, the Recovery Appliance chooses some number of dat files from each backup to be level 0 backups.
+This spreads the creation of new level 0 backup data across the level0_refresh interval.
+Its purpose is to limit the number of encryption keys needed to maintain virtual level 0 backups.
+Specify the refresh cycle as any valid INTERVAL DAY TO SECONI expression, such as INTERVAL '20' DAY (20 days).

-Table 21-11 (Cont.)
-CREATE_PROTECTION_POLICY Parameters
+Table 21-12 (Cont.)
+CREATE\PROTECTION\POLICY Parameters